 |A. W. Hackel / Aaron William Hackel (1882 - 1959)|

 Citizenship paperwork, World War II draft registration, and other documents on Ancestry.com and Family Search indicate Hackel was born in Austria (and more specifically, in the small town of Ulanow, Austria which is now located in Poland).
 Prior to the movie business, he was a manufacturer of ladies clothing.
 Hackel's movie career began circa 1930.
 He was the owner of 1930s Supreme Pictures.
 Bob Steele began his lengthy working relationship with Hackel in a group of eight oaters released in 1934-1935.
 For the 1935-1936 release season, the Steele series continued ... and Hackel also signed Johnny Mack Brown for eight.
 A bit of good luck occurred for Steele, Brown and Hackel.
-Republic Pictures had been formed in 1935 with the merger/consolidation of Mascot Pictures, Monogram Pictures, Consolidated Film Laboratories, and more.
+Republic Pictures was formed in 1935 with the merger/consolidation of Mascot Pictures, Monogram Pictures, Consolidated Film Laboratories, and more.
 The new startup company needed some westerns to distribute, and they reached agreement with Hackel for new Brown and Steele adventures which would carry the Republic Pictures logo.
 The totals - Hackel's production company churned out 32 Steeles and 16 with Brown.
 In the early to mid 1940s, Hackel was doing mysteries and ghostly films at Monogram Pictures.

 |Harry 'Pop' Sherman (1884 - 1952)|

 Best remembered for his work with William Boyd on the Hopalong Cassidy series.

 There's some biographical info on Harry Sherman at the Society of Independent Motion Picture Producers website: http://www.cobbles.com/simpp_archive/harry_sherman.htm

 |Albert Victor Adamson (1890 - 1972)|